 Tracking Human Movement and Activity

 With the abundance of apps that can make use of this technology, posture estimation is gaining traction.
-Specifically, the hype around human posture estimation alludes to its potential to efficiently track and measure human activity recognition and movement.
+Specifically, the hype around it alludes to its potential to efficiently track and measure pose estimation and movement.